Exit e-book

 • Returns a GameCommandParser.

-We are almost done with our GameCommandParser module, we only need to add some accessors, which are methods that help us to build programs without bothering about the implementation details of the module.
+We are almost done with our GameCommandParser service, we only need to add some accessors, which are methods that help us to build programs without bothering about the implementation details of the service.
 We put these accessors in the GameCommandParser companion object:

 object GameCommandParser {